kamilstanuch/codebase-digest/README.md

-# CodeConsolidator
+# Codebase Digest

-CodeConsolidator is a command-line tool written in Python that helps you analyze and understand your codebase.
+Codebase Digest is a command-line tool written in Python that helps you analyze and understand your codebase.
 It provides a structured overview of your project's directory structure, file sizes, token counts, and even consolidates the content of all text-based files into a single output for easy analysis with Large Language Models (LLMs).

 ## Features